Skip to Main Content

 The factoring company handles collection since they purchase unpaid invoices.
 Upon collection, you’ll receive the remaining amount you’re owed after factoring fees are deducted.

-Invoice factoring companies can help with bad credit.
-But keep in mind this way to bridge cash flow gaps generally comes at a higher cost than other types of business financing.
+Invoice factoring companies can help with bad credit, but this way to bridge cash flow gaps generally comes at a higher cost than other types of business financing.

 Pros